wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-server/wazuh_server_rpm.rst

 Install Wazuh server with RPM packages
 ======================================

-For CentOS/RHEL/Fedora platforms, installing Wazuh server components entails installing the relevant packages after adding the appropriate repositories.
+For CentOS/RHEL/Fedora platforms, installing the Wazuh server components entails the installation of the relevant packages after adding the repositories.

 .. note:: Many of the commands described below need to be executed with root user privileges.

 Adding the Wazuh repository
 ---------------------------

-The first thing you need is to add the Wazuh repository to your server.
-If you want to download the wazuh-manager package directly, or check the compatible versions, you can do it from :ref:`here <packages>`.
+The first step to setting up Wazuh is to add the Wazuh repository to your server.
+If you want to download the wazuh-manager package directly, or check the compatible versions, click :ref:`here <packages>`.

 To set up the repository, run this command: